-And now it is one of three museum stores in the world where the original contents have been preserved in its historical condition.
+And now it is one of three museum stores in the world where the original contents have been preserved in its historic condition.

-There’s a grocery collection with 100,000 historic relics from a bygone era.
+There’s a grocery collection with 100,000 historical relics from a bygone era.

 Remember Keen’s mustard imported from England?
 And brands like Brasso, Super Rinso and Chief floor polish?

 There was a time in Australia when refrigerators were a luxury item.

 Back in those days, tea was usually pre-packed in one- and half-pound packets.

 The most expensive item in the store is a packet of Hang Mee tea from China (stamped March 20, 1885).

 Besides food items, the general store was also the local pharmacy of sorts.

-The magic pill was Dr Morse’s Indian Root Pills used to cure the following: biliousness (?), dyspepsia, constipation, headaches (thank god for panadol!), scofula (who knows what this is?), kidney disease, liver complaints, jaundice, piles (ouch), dysentery, colds, boils, malarial fever, flatulency, foul breath, eczema, gravel, worms, female complaints, rheumatism, neuralgia and nervousness.
+The magic pill was Dr Morse’s Indian Root Pills used to cure the following: biliousness (?), dyspepsia, constipation, headaches (thank god for panadol!), scofula (who knows what this is?), kidney disease, liver complaints, jaundice, piles (ouch), dysentery, colds, boils, malarial fever, flatulence, foul breath, eczema, gravel, worms, female complaints, rheumatism, neuralgia and nervousness.

 Wander around the back areas of the store and check out the treasure trove of old bottles, boxes and chests.